IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/Future_weeklyBrief.md

 4. Post your Speculative Design reflection.
 How does this impact your perspective of the Future Project?

+5. Work on moving your artifact and it's iterations FORWARD.
+Document the process and post about it.

-5. Address and do what needs to be done to bring your work up to speed and/or to move your project forward.
+6. Address and do what needs to be done to bring your work up to speed and/or to move your project forward.
 Post and reflect throughout the process.

 ### Semester Week 9 | Week 1: Future Project - Launch